-In most cases website owners do not pay attention to the IP their site uses.
+In most cases, website owners do not pay attention to the IP their site uses.
 Google has made it clear that there is no marketing benefit to a dedicated IP.
 So if a dedicated IP does not help SEO what benefits does a dedicated IP have?
-Actually there is still a few.
+Actually, there are still a few.
 I will go over each one so you can decide if that extra $2 a month is worth it.

 - Shared IP: Most websites here at Web Host Pro and on the web use a shared IP.
 A shared IP is when several websites use the same IP.
 In most cases using a shared IP is exactly the same as a dedicated IP.

 - Dedicated IP: Dedicated IP is when a website has its own address.
 This allows you to see the site with the domain and also with the number it resolves to.